PS2ClassicsVault/Cyberdevs-crDroid-Add-On-Installer/README.md

 # NOTICE OF DEVICE SUPPORT:
 If you wish for you variant of the Pixel 7/9 to be supported you will need to take the initiative to pass your build prop to me on every new update otherwise your device will not be updated!

+# TROUBLESHOOTING:

+### Q: Google Play Store Stub has installed successfully, but doesn't show up via updates in the google play store, is there a way to update the app?

+- Answer: If it doesn't show up in the play store you can download the update by visiting this [link](https://play.google.com/store/apps/details?id=com.google.android.odad) on your mobile device and choose to open via play store and the listing for GPPS listing will be displayed and you can update it from there.